- This event has passed.

 Morning coffee and snacks, as well as lunch will be provided.
 At the conclusion of the event, you are invited to join us for a networking reception with Hors d'Oeuvres and refreshments.

 Space is limited, and will be confirmed by email.
 In order to avoid being closed out, register as soon as possible.
-Deadlines are 1 week prior to workshop date: March 1, 2020.
+Deadlines are : March 3, 2020.

 REFUND & CANCELLATION POLICY

-Refunds and cancellations will be processed for those who make a request prior to the event registration deadline date.
-No refunds will be made after the registration deadline.
+Refunds and cancellations will be processed for those who request in advance of the date of their workshop, after which refunds will no longer be granted.

 March 14, 2020.

 Course completion requirements: Social workers must attend their chosen sessions in full (or entire conference in full if that is your requirement), complete a session evaluation for each and an overall conference evaluation.
 Certificates of completion will be emailed within 10 business days of course completion.

 For accommodations with disabilities, please contact Jesse Bassett, Director of Education for Good Grief at 908-522-1999 x8013 or via email at email@example.com